itu-devops/lecture_notes/REPORT.md

 # The Report

-This is a preliminary description of all the practicalities concerning your report.
+This is a description of all the practicalities concerning your report.

 Be aware as described in the Exam Description on LearnIT ([BSc](https://learnit.itu.dk/local/coursebase/view.php?ciid=1137)/[MSc](https://learnit.itu.dk/local/coursebase/view.php?ciid=1139)), the report forms the basis of your exam.
 It is a document describing what you have done during the term in this course with regards to everything around your _ITU-MiniTwit_ systems.